Nazar1997/Simple-Plagiarism-Detector/README.md

 # Simple-Plagiarism-Detector

 This simple python script can be used for fast and one-command plagiarism detection between all branches of the git repository.
+Considers only .py and .ipynb files.

 ## Getting Started